The 18 Best Uncrowded National Park Dayhikes

 A backpacker hiking over Clouds Rest in Yosemite National Park.

 Jeff Wilhelm backpacking over Clouds Rest in Yosemite National Park.
-Click the photo for my e-guide to “The Best First Backpacking Trip in Yosemite.”
+Click the photo for my e-book “The Best First Backpacking Trip in Yosemite.”

 Tenaya Lake to Clouds Rest, Yosemite